jerichosouthall/odin-recipes/README.md

 <h2>Reflections</h2

 <p>My commit messages could have been organized better, especially at the beginning.
 I need to get more comfortable amending commits.
-Overall, aside from the commits, I completed the project easily and completely.
+Overall, aside from some discomfort with the initial commits, I completed the project easily and completely.
 Looking ahead to what's next!</p>